aws/aws-application-networking-k8s/docs/guides/standalone-services.md

 ## Limitations

-- Standalone services are not discoverable through service network DNS resolution
+- Standalone services are not discoverable through service network DNS resolution from the service networks they are disconnected from.
+Explicit service sharing through RAM and/or association with service networks is required for discoverability.
-- Service network policies do not apply to standalone services
+- Service network policies do not apply to standalone services **only for the specific service networks they are not associated with**.
+If the same service is manually associated with other service networks (either through different Gateways or manual associations), the policies from those connected service networks will still apply
-- Cross-VPC communication requires explicit service sharing or alternative connectivity
+- Cross-VPC communication requires explicit association with service networks